demiantetteh/alx-low_level_programming/README.md

-Starting to code in C at ALX
+Starting to code in C